aarongilly/aarongilly.github.io/_drafts/2020-4-25-391-seven-years-tracked.md

 By breaking out the schema and the script, suddenly I'm capable of managing and organizing a much broader scope... and doing so with less effort (or at least less overhead).

-The schema used to be what columns were in the spreadsheet.
-Because they represented columns of cells, the schema entries couldn't handle data types like "lists".
+The schema used to be defined by the layout of columns in a spreadsheet.
 The schema is now defined in my Data Manifest.
 [See this post for more](https://aarongilly.com/385-system-architecture-copy/#data-manifest).

+The script used be “look at what’s in your summary sheet” for each week, month, and year.
+Now the script is defined in a note, linked to by a recurring task in my task manager.
+It can grow, shrink, and evolve as needed through time.
+More importantly, it isn’t limited to what’s in a spreadsheet.

+## The Future

+The big question I‘m pondering now is how I want to develop, grow, and share these ideas.
+I’m interested in developing an app, but every component of the system is already well-covered by apps.
+The whole concept of a distributed productivity and tracking system is antithetical to the creation of a “one app for everything” solution.
+Or maybe there’s some niche or corner that isn’t particularly well-served?

+Alternatively, I could write a book?
+Or make a YouTube series?
+Or host a Podcast?
+Or just settle for having the ideas strung out on an obscure blog through a number of posts over time (a.k.a.
+What I’m doing now).

+Time will tell.

-# Top 5: Personal Development Books I'd Recommend to Anyone
+# Top 5: Stats from Seven Years Tracked
 {: style="color: red"}
-1. The Bullet Journal Method
+1.
-2. Deep Work
+2.
-3. Essentialism
+3.
-4. Getting Things Done
+4.
-5. Atomic Habits
+5.
 {: style="color: red"}
 {: reversed="reversed"}

 # Quotes
 {: style="color: green"}
-> **Look at how much flavor is on that Dorito... regular, boring Dorito for scale.**
+> ****
+> *<cite></cite> - *
-> *<cite>Josh</cite> - along with a picture of two Doritos* {: style="color: green"}
+{: style="color: green"}

 [^1]: ...of the coolest kid ever born